 Nutrition LabelsFood labels show the amount of calcium per serving.
 These are based on the RDA of 1000mg/day.
 Add a zero to the %RDA for calcium to calculate the mg of calcium.
 For example, this label from a yogurt container shows that the calcium is 25% of the RDA, which is 250mg.

 The U.S. Department of Agriculture has a very detailed list of foods containing calcium, ranked in order of calcium content.
 Here is the pdf file of the foods with calcium.
 Just be aware that some sources do not have bioavailable calcium, and some of the serving sizes are larger than usual.

 You can also check calcium content of any food by searching the UDSA Nutrient Data Laboratory.

 Here is a simple list you can print: calcium content of some foods.

-With new information, I think calcium supplements should be limited and people should try to get the requirements from food.
-But if it is just too difficult to get enough calcium in foods, then small doses of these supplements can be added.
+If it is just too difficult to get enough calcium in foods, then small doses of these supplements can be added and taken with food.
 There is still controversy about safety of calcium supplements, and until more information is available it would be wisest to limit daily supplements to 600mg/day and then eat two servings of calcium-rich foods.
 Probably it would also be better to take pills twice a day, and cut the Caltrate or Os-Cal in half.